jaybeeuu/react-suspense/post.md

 `startTransition` marks the state change for React, so it knows we're about to change the UI dramatically.
 Rather than change what the user sees immediately, React copies the tree, passes the new state into the copy (in our case `file` goes into `ImageLoader`, which triggers the file load and classification), then starts rendering the components.
 All the while, React continues to maintain the original UI; passing us back `true` on `isPending` so we can  the user know something is happening (mini loading spinner & disable the input).

-Only when the new tree is ready will React actually commit it to the UI and change wha the user sees, in our case once the image has loaded and the classifications have returned.
+Only when the new tree is ready will React actually commit it to the UI and change what the user sees, in our case once the image has loaded and the classifications have returned.

 That looks something like this: